International Democracy Fellowship

 Who should apply?

-Are you an elected official who’s creatively fixing problems for your constituents?
-We’re looking for emerging leaders who are trying new approaches to get citizens engaged, make government more transparent, or simply get things done in challenging environments.
+Are you an elected official actively solving problems for your constituents?
+We’re looking for emerging leaders experimenting with new approaches to engage citizens, improve government transparency, or get things done in challenging political environments.

-Applications open in September, with fellows announced in November.
-We particularly welcome leaders grappling with corruption, inequality, democratic backsliding, and authoritarian pressures—defining challenges that demand creative solutions.
+Applications open November 2025, with selected fellows notified in late January 2026.
+The first cohort begins in February 2026 and runs through July 2026.
+We particularly welcome leaders confronting corruption, inequality, democratic backsliding, and authoritarian pressures—challenges that demand creative, context-specific solutions.

-Most important, you understand that democracy must be adapted and continuously reimagined, not passively inherited.
-Your experiments in citizen engagement, government accountability, and responsive governance contain lessons others need to hear, just as their experiences can inform your work.
+Most importantly, you recognize that democracy must be practiced, adapted, and continuously reimagined.
+Your innovations contain lessons others need to hear, just as their experiments can inform your work.

 Partner With Us